-The 12V power cord supplied with this radio is only to be used with its rechargeable batteries.
-Do not attempt to charge any other type of batteries in the radio as fire, explosion or battery damage will occur.
-Rechargeable battery life will be prolonged if extreme ambient temperatures are avoided.
+The charger provided for this radio is only to be used to charge the battery pack provided.
+Do not charge any other type of batteries in the charger as fire, explosion or battery damage will occur.
+Avoiding extreme room temperatures will also help prolong the life of the battery pack for the radio.

-When your rechargeable batteries begin to discharge too quickly, it is time to install new batteries.
-Your radio will also operate with five (5) high-quality AAA alkaline batteries.
+When your rechargeable batteries begin to discharge too quickly, it is time to install a new battery pack.
+Your radio will also operate with six (6) high-quality AA alkaline batteries, using the included alkaline battery tray.